Guide to the Duke University Equestrian Team (DUET) records, 1977-1981

 Since the 1980s, the Duke University team has had about 15-20 members per year.
 As of 2007, the Duke University Equestrian Team is active.

-[Identification of item], Duke University Equestrian Team (DUET) records, University Archives, Duke University.
+[Identification of item], Duke University Equestrian Team (DUET) Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Duke University Equestrian Team records were received by the University Archives as a transfer in 1980.